Our tools bear the name of company president Tim Leatherman, who invented the original Pocket Survival Tool, now known as the PST.

 - Before salt water exposure, ensure that all the pivot points and the whole tool has been saturated with engine oil.
 The purpose of engine oil is to fill the micro crevices that exist in all steel surfaces so that those cracks and depressions cannot be exposed to corrosives.
 The end result is a more forgiving working environment for the tool so that it is less hassle for you.
 This protection level will remain effective until the tool surface has been stripped of the protective oil coating by aggressive washing.

 - After the properly prepared tool has been exposed to salt water, rinsing the tool in fresh water and shaking it dry is usually enough to minimize corrosion.
 Occasionally wipe the tool down with an oily cloth.
 This will keep the tool in the preferred condition and avoid the need for remedial action.

 - Once stainless steel has been allowed to rust (normally light staining only) the damage can usually be repaired with steel wool and engine oil.
 The rust oxide is quite soft and will come off the hardened stainless finish quite quickly and the oil residue that is left behind will help prevent a future recurrence.

 - We do not recommend the use of spray-penetrating oils or products similar to “WD40”.
 They are excellent penetrants and cleaners but do not leave a protective oil film which is needed in highly corrosive environments.

 - Your pouch selection will also affect your tools performance.
 We would recommend the use of the nylon pouched as they can be rinsed free of salt water more practically than their leather counterparts.
 The nylon pouches are happy in the washing machine and come out clean and salt free.

-As a point of interest, magnetic steels will usually take a temper but will stain/rust: Non-magnetic steels will not stain/rust or take a temper.
+As a point of interest: magnetic steels will usually take a temper but will stain/rust and non-magnetic steels will not stain/rust or take a temper.

 We hope this will help you avoid problems and help you keep your Leatherman tool in perfect condition for years to come.